luisggpina/personal-website/_posts/2014-12-01-Unsafe_Rubah.md

 // u.getInt(array, (base + size * scale));
 </code></pre>

-While this is indeed faster than regular Java array manipulation, it may lead to out-of-bounds operations that can be [exploited maliciously](http://en.wikipedia.org/wiki/Heartbleed).
+While this is faster than regular Java array manipulation, it may lead to out-of-bounds accesses that [can be exploited maliciously](http://en.wikipedia.org/wiki/Heartbleed).

-The unsafe API is used extensively throughout the java.util.concurrent package to perform atomic compare-and-swap operations and volatile read/write on arrays.
+The unsafe API is used extensively throughout the `java.util.concurrent` package to perform atomic compare-and-swap operations and volatile read/write on arrays.
 Currently, that is the only way to do those operations.
 However, the Oracle JVM development team is looking into ways to make this API safe and part of the Java API.

-Most of these operations can also be made through JNI native code.
-However, using the unsafe API is more efficient because it avoids the cost of context switch from Java to JNI and back.
+Most of the low-level memory operations can also be made through JNI native code.
+However, using the unsafe API is more efficient because it avoids the cost of switching context from Java to JNI and back.
 Besides, the JIT compiles some calls to the unsafe API directly to JVM intrinsics[^intrinsics].

 [^intrinsics]: